drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 ## Configuration

-The default configuration file is `dmtf-config.json`, which contains these statements:
+The default configuration file is `dmtf-config.json`, which contains these configuration keys and values:

 <a id="default-values"></a>
 ```json